derrabus/twig-awesome-bundle/README.md

 # Twig Awesome Bundle

-This bundle integrates the icon font [Font Awesome 6](http://fontawesome.io/) into Twig.
+This bundle integrates the icon font [Font Awesome](http://fontawesome.io/) into Twig.
 But instead of using CSS to render icons on the frontend, the icons are rendered as SVG images directly into the compiled Twig template.

 ## Example